Hard-Ons: Musical style

 Early recordings by The Hard-Ons such as Smell My Finger, Dickcheese, Love Is a Battlefield of Wounded Hearts, and Yummy! set the blueprint for the group's sound: messy pop-punk with metal and psychedelia elements.
-Australian music historian Ian McFarlane described their music as "cheap and potent, their appeal selective.
+Australian music historian Ian McFarlane describes their music as "cheap and potent, their appeal selective.
 Yet never has so much been owed by so many to so few chords ... fused punk tempos, hardcore attitude, heavy metal riffs and surf-pop melodies into a seamless ball of energy".
 A 1987 Beat Magazine article described their sound as "Motörhead meets the Beach Boys"; AllMusic's Jody McGregor describes it as a "mix of punk, pop, and metal" with "dashes of power pop, psychedelic rock, thrashy metal, and a healthy dose of humor".
-Though originally inspired by punk bands such as Sex Pistols, The Buzzcocks, The Damned, Ramones and The Saints, the band also blended pop, psychedelia and metal elements; "death-pop" as described by Ahn.
-The band had a very similar sound to Hüsker Dü, especially their Candy Apple Grey era.
-They were also noteworthy not only within punk but also within rock music for having their lead vocals handled by de Silva, the group's drummer.
+Though originally inspired by punk bands such as Sex Pistols, The Buzzcocks, The Damned, Ramones and The Saints, the band also blended pop, psychedelia, and metal elements; Ahn described it as "death-pop".
+The band had a very similar sound to Hüsker Dü, especially during their Candy Apple Grey era.
+They were also noteworthy not only within punk but also within rock music for lead vocals by de Silva, the group's drummer.
 The physical challenge of drumming to the band's fast punk rock songs as well as singing (as opposed to shouting) made for charismatic live performances.
 Guitarist Black provided another original touch to the band with his distinctive guitar sound that is both melodic and messy, often making use of feedback.

-Major recurring lyrical themes range from girls, love and relationships (as in: "I Do I Do I Do", "Just Being With You", "Girl in the Sweater") to toilet humour ("I Farted", "Oozin' for Pleasure") as well as other variations, particularly in the post-Keish line-up of the band.
+Major recurring lyrical themes range from girls, love, and relationships (as in: "I Do I Do I Do", "Just Being With You", "Girl in the Sweater") to toilet humour ("I Farted", "Oozin' for Pleasure") as well as other variations, particularly in the post-Keish line-up of the band.